 "The thing about being client-owned is, there is no us and them."

 Vanguarding since 2004

 We don't have any stockholders or outside owners to answer to.
 So we can run our funds at cost, and you get to keep more of your returns.
-On average, Vanguard mutual fund expense ratios are 82% less than the industry average.* Over time, that means more money can stay in your pocket.
+The average expense ratio for Vanguard mutual funds and ETFs (exchange-traded funds) is 82% less than the industry average.* Over time, that means more money can stay in your pocket.